ChTharunKumar/formbasic/README.md

 # formbasic
-created a simple student detail page using forms concept
+created a simple student detail page using forms concept.